hoohack/KeepCoding/README.md

 12.17-12.18
 authcode.class.php
 A class create a authcode image.The code count is 4,and I have add some disturb elements in the background.

+12.24-12.25
+calendar.class.php
+A class display a calendar.User can choose a certain year and month to adjust the calendar with a select scroller or a anchor.